 To make this Sichuan kung pao chicken, we first marinate the chicken breast with salt, soy sauce, and cornstarch.
 The salt and soy sauce permeate the meat, and the cornstarch helps ensure it stays moist during cooking.
 Blooming chiles and Sichuan peppercorns in hot oil before adding the chicken gives the entire dish its signature ma-la (hot and numbing) effect.

-Classic chicken saltimbocca is one of the great dishes, but you might not be quite as tempted to make it in the warmer months, when all you really want to do is barbecue and enjoy the weather.
-With that in mind, this recipe goes another direction.
+Though classic chicken saltimbocca is one of those great dishes, you might not be quite as tempted to make it in the warmer months, when all you really want to do is barbecue and enjoy the weather.
+With that in mind, this recipe goes in another direction.
 Cubes of chicken are marinated in a white wine mixture, then threaded onto skewers with peaches and prosciutto.
 The skewers are grilled until lightly charred and golden, then served with a dipping sauce made from the reduced marinade.